In this tutorial you will be given the following:

 - There are other lifestyle practices you can adopt over this period to increase your IQ.
 These include regular exercise, a brain-optimizing diet and unbroken, regular sleep.

 - After completing the i3 training program if you have chosen it, allow for at least two days before taking the qualifying IQ test.

 - Take the official test.

 - Join Mensa

-- Schedule a month in advance a Mensa accredited full scale IQ test with a psychologist or educationalist or a standard Mensa Admission Test with your local Mensa organisation.
+- Schedule a month in advance a Mensa accredited full scale IQ test.
+Click here for details from International Mensa.
+For those in the US click here.
+For those in the UK click here.
 Ensure that you establish that the test is ‘full scale’ – including verbal and quantitative problems.

 - Leading up to your qualifying IQ test, commit to training your working memory capacity.
 For a full-scale test, we recommend the i3 Mindware brain training application has been designed to expand working memory capacity and increase IQ level on full-scale tests by 10-20 points.